danahagist/100_Days_Of_ML_Code/activity.md

 ### Day 57: September 28th, 2018

 ***Today's Progress***:
-Tackled a number of topics again today, including the Udacity "Intro to Statistics" course and Udacity's "SQL for Data Analysis" course.
-I also worked on some general problem-solving work around the concept of "MECE" (Mutually Exclusive, Collectively Exhaustive).
+Similar day to day as those recently, including Udacity's "SQL for Data Analysis" course and some general problem-solving/management consulting study.
 Below are the links to each and some bullets on what I was able to cover:

-Udacity Intro to Statistics: https://classroom.udacity.com/courses/st101
-- xyz

 Udacity SQL for Data Analysis: https://classroom.udacity.com/courses/ud198
 - Joins